 - 9. Install the magneto cover and secure with the cap screws.
 Tighten only until snug. - 10.
 Place the bushing into position on the crankshaft making sure a new, lubricated O-ring is inside the bushing.
-Tighten the flange nut to 25 ft-lb. - 11.
-Using a crisscross pattern, tighten the cap screws (from step 9) to 8 ft-lb. - 12.
+Tighten the flange nut to 25 ft-lb (34 N-m). - 11.
+Using a crisscross pattern, tighten the cap screws (from step 9) to 8 ft-lb (10.9 N-m). - 12.
 Clean the countershaft and trigger splines thoroughly and install the inner snap ring onto the shaft; then apply green Loctite #620 to the trigger and countershaft splines and install the trigger.
 Secure with a flat washer and outer snap ring.

 13. Using a new gasket, install the speed sensor housing onto the crankcase and secure with two cap screws.
-Tighten to 8 ft-lb.
+Tighten to 8 ft-lb (10.9 N-m).

 - 14. Place the water pump into position and secure with two cap screws.
-Tighten to 8 ft-lb. - ■NOTE: Ensure the slotted water pump shaft is aligned with the groove in the counter balancer shaft. - Install the crossover tube on the water pump and cylinder head making sure the O-ring is properly positioned. - 16.
+Tighten to 8 ft-lb (10.9 N-m). - ■NOTE: Ensure the slotted water pump shaft is aligned with the groove in the counter balancer shaft. - Install the crossover tube on the water pump and cylinder head making sure the O-ring is properly positioned. - 16.
 Install the gear position switch. - 17.
 Install the shift arm on the shift arm shaft making sure the scribed marks (from removing) are aligned.
 Tighten securely. - 18.
-Place the outer magneto cover into position on the left-side cover; then tighten four cap screws to 6 ft-lb.
+Place the outer magneto cover into position on the left-side cover; then tighten four cap screws to 6 ft-lb (8.2 N-m).